 Teammates also claimed Armstrong helped supply them not only with EPO, but also testosterone, human growth hormone, and other banned substances that he pressured them to use.
 Armstrong and other team members even engaged in blood transfusions, or rather, re-infusions of their own blood that they had previously extracted from each other.

-They hung blood bags from picture hooks in hotels or in the team van along the roadside while the driver faked engine difficulty.
+They hung blood bags from picture hooks in hotels or the team van along the roadside while the driver faked engine difficulty.
 Some cyclists recalled the icy chill of the cold blood as it entered their veins or dumping drugs into the commode on the team’s camper when they thought the police were about to raid them.

-Learn more: Real Crime Scenes: The Evidence Speaks
+Learn More: Real Crime Scenes: The Evidence Speaks

 On one occasion, Armstrong suddenly dropped out of a race in Spain; that was because a teammate texted him a heads up that testing officials were waiting at his hotel.
-There were so many near misses when Armstrong wasn’t caught, like the time a team physician diluted the cyclist’s tainted blood using an IV bag of saline the doctor smuggled under his coat and into Armstrong’s bedroom, walking right past the drug inspector setting up his blood-testing station in the apartment living room.
+There were so many near misses when Armstrong wasn’t caught, including the time a team physician diluted the cyclist’s tainted blood using an IV bag of saline the doctor smuggled under his coat and into Armstrong’s bedroom, walking right past the drug inspector setting up his blood-testing station in the apartment living room.